-- Ask your doctor or nurse about medication that is available to help prevent or lessen nausea, vomiting, diarrhea, headache, nasal congestion and/or sinus symptoms.
+- Ask your doctor or nurse about medicine that is available to stop or lessen nausea, throwing up, loose bowel movements, headache, stomach pain or burning.

-- Talk with your doctor or nurse if you feel you need help with moods.
+- Talk with your doctor or nurse if you feel you need help with changes in your moods.

 Food and Drug Interactions

 There are no known interactions of dexamethasone with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
-Take this drug with meals or a snack to lessen stomach irritation.

 - Feeling like your tongue or throat are swelling